CrimsonEdgeHope/LabynetFriendNetworkGraph/README.md

   "automate": null,     // Run script without interactive prompts.
 "1" to start crawling, "2" to import a copy of result json.
   "import_json": null,  // A copy of result json in result directory to be imported.
 Only filename, no path.
 Used as default value.
   "crawler": {
     "crawling_method": "2",   // "1": Depth-first crawling.
 "2": Breadth-first crawling.
     "maximum_requests": 10,   // How many requests can the crawler send to laby.net, including failures.
-    "start_spot": null       // A Minecraft player's UUID to start from.
+    "start_spot": null,       // A Minecraft player's UUID to start from.
 Used as default value.
-  },
+    "delay": 5,               // Delay in seconds between requests, shall be at least 5 sec.
+    "follow_alternatives": true   // Should crawler follow alternative characters declared on laby.net },
   "static_html_export": {
     "html": "graph.html",   // Filename of static html file that shows a graph.